Skip to main content

 We will provide fun and enriching camp activities and experiences.
 Please see our parent handbook for a sample schedule for daily activities.

-Will there be field trips this summer?
 Will there be busing to Camp PaWaPi?

 What should campers bring to camp?